Fletcher Allen, a Vermont university hospital and medical center, serves all of

-Frederick C. Binter Parkinson's Disease and Movement Disorders Center Debuts
+Frederick C. Binter Center for Parkinson's Disease and Movement Disorders

-The Frederick C. Binter Movement Disorders Center – a multidisciplinary center for the treatment of Parkinson’s Disease and other movement disorders – will debut in 2013.
+Frederick C. Binter Center for Parkinson’s Disease and Movement Disorders – a multidisciplinary center for the treatment of Parkinson’s Disease and other movement disorders – will debut in 2013.

 The Movement Disorders Center will reflect our organization’s tripartite mission: patient care, education and research.
 There will be a summer student research fellowship opportunity and an internal granting arm available, and the clinic will bring together health care professionals with specialty training from a number of disciplines, including neurology and neurosurgery.